 What Is OCD?

-OCD can appear at any time throughout childhood to adulthood, however, there are two common time periods where OCD first appears: between 8-12 years old and late adolescence to early adulthood.2 OCD can impact both men and women, however a recent data review has indicated that women are 1.6 times more likely to have OCD than men.3 Family history of OCD and exposure to childhood trauma have been shown to be risk factors for this disorder.4
+OCD can appear at any time throughout childhood to adulthood.
+However, there are two common time periods where OCD symptoms first appear: between 8-12 years old and late adolescence to early adulthood.2 OCD can impact women and men, men and women.
+However, a recent data review has indicated that women are 1.6 times more likely to have OCD than men.3 Family history of OCD and exposure to childhood trauma have been shown to be risk factors for this disorder.4

 - Obsessions: Obsessions are recurring, intrusive thoughts that are unwanted and uncontrollable.
 They typically cause a high amount of distress and anxiety for the person experiencing them when they occur.